Jet Quenching Identification via Supervised Learning in Simulated Heavy-Ion Collisions: Simulation Setup and Data Preparation

 We employ these two complementary medium implementations to probe sensitivity to QGP evolution details.
 In summary, the simplified thermal description of \textsc{Jewel} enables controlled studies of basic jet-medium interactions, whereas v-USPhydro's realistic hydrodynamic evolution includes anisotropic expansion and viscous effects characteristic of actual heavy-ion collisions.

 The results presented in this manuscript were obtained using \textsc{Jewel} 2.4.0, which incorporates a slightly modified version of \textsc{Pythia} 6.4.25.
 The parameters chosen for the simulations follow those used in Ref.~\cite{crispim2024jet}, except that in this work, we adopt a broader transverse momentum range of $p_T \in [40,\, 450]$~GeV to investigate the impact of $p_T$ on the quenching effect.
 All events simulated for this work were performed with recoils on, which means that the medium particles that undergo interactions with the jets are included in the jet reconstruction.
+The treatment of recoils and background subtraction in JEWEL is known to affect jet substructure observables and has been discussed in detail in \cite{Milhano:2022kzx}.
 We do not explore the effects of recoils on observables in this manuscript.
 For more information, refer to \cite{monalisa2024}.

-The observables analyzed in this study were computed using the code provided in \cite{crispim2024jet}, with a few modifications to suit our specific goals.
-The complete implementation will soon be available.
+The observables analyzed in this study were computed using the code provided in \cite{crispim2024jet}, with a few modifications to suit our specific goals, and we refer to the implementation in the section Data Availability.
 We categorize the observables into two main groups, \textit{static} and \textit{sequential}.
 The static, or non-sequential, results are computed from the first splitting that satisfies the Soft Drop condition \cite{larkoski2014soft}, representing a snapshot of the declustered jet.
 In contrast, \textit{sequential} observables are extracted throughout the entire declustering process, associating a value with each step of the jet evolution and thus capturing its dynamical development.
 We elaborate more about these observables in Section \ref{sec:observables}.

 Finally, we divide the resulting dataset into several intervals of transverse momentum to study the quenching effect across different regions of the $p_T$ spectrum.
 In this work, we study three intervals of transverse momentum, namely $[40, 60]$, $[80, 250]$, and $[200, 400]$ GeV.